 Note: a good bounce rate is not measuring strictly who isn’t buying.
 This metric is determining the site visitor who isn’t interested in staying on the site.
 If people stay, read and look at other parts of your site, there is a good chance you have developed trust and they will return.

-3- Readable content
+3- Make your content readable

 This is an appendix of the previous technique.
 There is no point in having lots of content if it's not made readable for both humans and search engines.
 I could write a book about how to produce readable content and it's plenty of advice on how to do it, but please remember you need perfect grammar, an introduction, a main part and a conclusion.
 Also between paragraphs, it's good to put sub-titles to differentiate different part of the same article.